Mar 2, 2021

 Distracted driving fines and penalties continue to change in Ontario.
 Drivers need to be aware of the repercussions of having a distracted driving charge on their record.

 Drivers can no longer get away with a warning if caught driving while distracted.
-You will be fined and be subject to demerit points.
+You will be fined and be subject to demerit points, which will increase how much you pay for car insurance in Ontario.

 Fines, Demerit Points And Suspensions For Fully Licensed Drivers